 The Disputed Passage

-“Now there was about this time Jesus, a wise man, if indeed one ought to call him a man, for he was a doer of wonderful works, a teacher of such men as receive the truth with pleasure.
+“Now there was about this time Jesus, a wise man, if indeed one ought to call him a man, for he was a doer of wonderful works, a teacher of such men who receive the truth with pleasure.
 He drew over to him both many of the Jews, and many of the Gentiles.
-He was the Christ; and when Pilate, at the suggestion of the principal men amongst us, had condemned him to the cross, those that loved him at the first did not forsake him, for he appeared to them alive again the third day, as the divine prophets had foretold these and ten thousand other wonderful things concerning him; and the tribe of Christians, so named from him, are not extinct to this day” (Ant.
-18.3.3).
+He was the Christ; and when Pilate, at the suggestion of the principal men amongst us, had condemned him to the cross, those that loved him at the first did not forsake him, for he appeared to them alive again the third day, as the divine prophets had foretold these and ten thousand other wonderful things concerning him; and the tribe of Christians, so named from him, are not extinct to this day” (18.3.3).

-This has been the most discussed passage in Flavius’s work (1).
-Academic consensus is that Flavius did refer to Christ in this passage although a later scribe touched it up (2).
-This seems likely given that Christians were the ones who kept and made the copies of the Flavius’s documents.
-It is therefore not impossible that one of them could have, at some moment, touched up the passage to make Christ appear in a greater light than how Flavius made him out to be.
-Scholar Louis Feldman surveying relevant literature between 1937 to 1980 found that of 52 scholars who have worked with this text, only four see it as entirely genuine, six as mostly genuine, 20 accept it with some interpolations, nine with several interpolations, and 13 regard it as being totally an interpolation (3).
-Given Feldman’s insight the majority (39 of the 52) view the Testimonium Flavianum as historical in some one way or another and in greater or lesser degrees.
+This has been the most discussed passage in Flavius’ work (2).
+The academic consensus is that Flavius did refer to Christ in this passage although it seems clear that a later Christian scribe touched it up (3).
+Christians were the ones who kept and made the copies of the Flavius’s documents, which means that it was possible for one of them to have touched up the passage to make Christ appear in a superior light to how Flavius would have made him out to be.
+Scholar Louis Feldman surveying relevant literature between 1937 to 1980 found that of 52 scholars who have worked with this text, only four see it as entirely genuine, six as mostly genuine, twenty accept it with some interpolations, nine with several interpolations, and thirteen as being totally an interpolation (4).
+The majority (39 of the 52) view the Testimonium Flavianum as historical in some way or another and to a greater or to a lesser degree.
+As we shall see shortly, there is good reason to think that the majority view is indeed that Flavius directly mentioned Christ in this passage before it was ever worked over by a later scribe.